loftwah/linux-for-pirates/README.md

 To use SSH, you need an SSH client, which is a program that connects to an SSH server.
 When you connect to an SSH server, you are prompted to enter a username and password, or to provide a private key for authentication.
 Once authenticated, you can use the command line to execute commands on the remote server, just as if you were sitting in front of it.

 SSH is widely used by IT professionals, developers, and system administrators to remotely manage servers and other computer systems.
 It is a secure and convenient way to access and control remote computers, and is an essential tool in the pirate's toolkit.
 Arrr!

+### SSL Certificates

+SSL (Secure Sockets Layer) certificates be a type of digital certificate that be used to establish a secure, encrypted connection between a web server and a client, such as a web browser.
+This be makin' it more difficult for third parties to intercept or tamper with the communication between the server and client.

+When a client, such as a web browser, connects to a server that be usin' an SSL certificate, the server will present the certificate to the client.
+The client will then verify the certificate, and if it be valid, the two will establish an encrypted connection.

+In the context of nginx, ye might be usin' an SSL certificate to secure the connection between nginx and the clients that be connectin' to it, such as web browsers.
+To do this, ye will need to obtain an SSL certificate and configure nginx to use it.

+There be a few different types of SSL certificates, each with its own level of validation and security.
+Some be more expensive and time-consuming to obtain, but offer a higher level of trust and security.

+I hope this be helpin' ye to understand how SSL certificates be workin' and how ye might be usin' them with nginx.
+Ahoy!

 ### Streaming